Viewing inventory adjustment history

 Inventory adjustment reasons

-When you adjust your On hand or Available inventory quantities from the Shopify admin, you can select a reason for why the quantity has been adjusted.
-Inventory adjustment reasons appear in your adjustment history under the Activity column, but the reason that you select and how it displays on the adjustment history page might differ slightly.
+When you adjust your On hand, Available, or Unavailable inventory quantities from the Shopify admin, you can select a reason for why the quantity has been adjusted.
+Inventory adjustment reasons display in your adjustment history under the Activity column, but the reason that you select and how it displays on the adjustment history page might differ slightly.

 The following table displays each adjustment reason that you can select, the corresponding reason that displays on the adjustment history page, and the usage for each reason.